-During the busy season (late May through mid-October) you will need a timed-entry permit during peak hours, as well as a park pass to enter Rocky Mountain National Park.
+During the busy season (May 26, 2023 through October 22, 2023) you will need a timed-entry permit during peak hours, as well as a park pass to enter Rocky Mountain National Park.
 You can only get the timed-entry permit by purchasing them online in advance.
-Park passes however are required all year long, but they can be purchased at the park entrance.
+Park passes are required all year long, but they can be purchased at the park entrance.

 The Permit System